 Current Status: The CIP subcommittee of the Council meets each fall/winter to review the requests of each department.
 The Town Administrator presents the CIP to the Finance Committee and Town Council for review and adoption.
-The Town Council will vote on the FY 15 Capital plan this spring.
+The Town Council adopted the FY 16 Capital plan in April.
 It is critical that we maintain a Capital Budget to ensure that the departments have the proper equipment and technology, etc. to perform their duties.